meindnoch 7 months ago

-dtgriscom a day ago
+dtgriscom 7 months ago

 This isn't going to be durable.
 Not because of climate change, but because of surface energy.